annihilatorrrr/telegraph_export_bot/README.md

 First, you need to create a Telegram bot.
 Talk with the [BotFather](https://t.me/botfather) and ask it for a bot (and its respective token)

-Once you get the TOKEN, run `python setup.py YOUR_TOKEN`.
+Once you get the token, save the token in the TOKEN file.
+Then run `python setup.py`.

 The bot will automatically be running at the end of setup.

-If you want to use your own TELEGRAPH_TOKEN, feel free to replace the file.
+If you want to use your own telegraph token, feel free to replace the TELEGRAPH_TOKENS file.

 ## bot description